subnero1/website-staging/_posts/2019-10-29-Subnero-at-iOcean-Sanya.md

 This is Subnero's first exhibition in China, with their new business partner.

-"We are confident that this is the beginning of a long and successful partnership in China."
+We are confident that this is the beginning of a long and successful partnership in China.

 Both Subnero and Wuxi Smartsea Technology will be present at [Oceans 2020](https://singapore20.oceansconference.org/){:target="_blank"}, in Singapore.
 <div style="display: flex;flex-wrap: wrap;">